 You may recognise yourself as having made some of these statements or similar ones in the past, or perhaps, you stand in front of the mirror and see the story of your life on display.
 It may go something like this – my flabby belly is the reason I am still single or in an unhappy relationship, the dark circles under my eyes show that I am overworked and underpaid, my unkempt hair is a reflection of the lack of time I get for me, my large thighs reveal that I was unloved as a child and found comfort in food, my un-toned body shows how little time or care my body receives, the wrinkles on my face are really lines of anger and frustration, my double chin tells that I suppress my feelings instead of expressing them.

-Energetically, self sabotage is a very consumptive, harsh, abusive, attacking energy that belittles one’s spirit and in turn creates a vacuum that attracts other people to treat you the same way.
+Energetically, self sabotage is a very consumptive, harsh, Inappropriate behaviour, attacking energy that belittles one’s spirit and in turn creates a vacuum that attracts other people to treat you the same way.
 And so, the cycle of rejecting and negating continues.
 For some this cycle becomes totally out of control, and the relationship to food and the body gets so distorted that bulimia, anorexia and body dysmorphia develops, for others socialising or even venturing out to work becomes a challenge.
 Negative attracts negative and so negative relationships and situations are drawn to you like a magnet.
 It is very important to realise that, your inner beauty must become your outer radiance.

 I think that before any of us think of going under the surgeons’ scalpel or injecting botox we should clear the toxic thoughts and negative emotions.
 The best lesson any individual is to appreciate and recognise their own individual beauty and to start being kind to themselves and their body image.